Jonker Street: Where Cultures Mingle – Malacca, Malaysia

 While walking around, my friends Ces and Asta and I kept hearing a clanking sound and we couldn’t figure out where it was coming from.
 It turned out that it was from a booth serving a local hard candy that they break into small pieces with a metal chisel-like tool and a hammer.

 The highlight of our stay at Jonker was our quick food trip while walking on the way back to our hotel.
-There was a booth serving street foods on stick and I just couldn’t help but dig in.
-I’m a sucker for street foods!
+There was a booth serving street food on stick and I just couldn’t help but dig in.
+I’m a sucker for street food!
 It was just a bit pricey for me.
 I had a stick of a chorizo-like thing and hotdog and chicken balls and I was charged over P200.
 But it was OK because I loved it like a love song (Cue: Selena Gomez).
 It was just weird for me because I still prefer my impaled foodam fried than just boiled.

 We also had egg-shaped ice cream and milk tea!